Healing

 GHK-CuResearch References

-GHK-Cu is a well studied compound
+GHK-Cu is an experimental compound

 GHK-Cu

-GHK-Cu is a well studied compound
+GHK-Cu is an experimental compound

 Regenerative and Protective Actions of GHK-Cu Peptide